J-O-H-N-P-A-U-L/portfolio/pages/index.md

 * Supported and enhanced proprietary web based wagering applications and websites
 * participated with business management in determining the online strategic directions of the business.

-# Web Development
-I'm an experienced Creative Technologist and have built and shipped apps using node, JavaScript and .NET and SQL Postgres, using queues, caching, continuous integration etc. I even know some CSS.
+## Hobsons
+#### www.hobsons.com.au
+#### Online Developer (2008 to 2010)
+**Technologies:** HTML, CSS, JavaScript, .NET, SQL, XML
+####Selected Responsibilities and Contributions:
+* Responsible for web development and online support
+* ensured the quality and effectiveness of online and campaign work though appropriate processes and checks
+* researched and administered online solutions to support business initiatives and responsible for maintaining these solutions.

+## Communications Management
+#### Web Systems Developer (2004 to 2008)
+**Technologies:** HTML, CSS, JavaScript, Classic ASP (VBScript), SQL, FoxPro
+####Selected Responsibilities and Contributions:
+* Full programming and design solutions provided to custom build proprietary web systems according to multiple and differing client specific requirements
+* evaluated, audited and analysed the business and user needs to specify what were to be included in the interactive systems and identify how the information was to be organised
+* supported corporate infrastructures including Exchange, file and SQL Servers, network printers, firewalls, antivirus and any and all other related systems.

+## Astor Hostels – London
+#### Web Master (2002 to 2004)
+**Technologies:** HTML, CSS, JavaScript, Classic ASP (VBScript), SQL, www.astorhostels.co.uk

+####Selected Responsibilities and Contributions:
+*	Development and support of HTML and JavaScript based web sites
+*	implemented a new booking engine to handle the hostels beds
+*	implemented a state of the art CCTV system with web streaming capabilities.

+## Impressions
+#### IT Manager (2001 to 2002)
+**Technologies:** HTML, CSS, JavaScript, Classic ASP, SQL Server, FoxPro
+####Selected Responsibilities and Contributions:
+* Managed the IT department, motivate staff, and effectively communicate plans projects and projects through to upper management.

+## M+K Solicitors
+####Systems and Networks Administrator (1998 to 2001)
+####Selected Responsibilities and Contributions:
+•	Responsible for the maintenance and upkeep of a 250+ user environment, providing helpdesk and network support
+•	supported corporate infrastructures Exchange, file and SQL Servers, network printers, firewalls, antivirus and any and all other related systems.

 # More about me
 ## Education
 Master of Multimedia(MMm) majoring in Computer Engineering.
+## Web Development
+I'm an experienced Creative Technologist and have built and shipped apps using node, JavaScript and .NET and SQL Postgres, using queues, caching, continuous integration etc. I might even know some CSS.

-# Side projects
+## Side projects
 When I'm not working I like to make things on the internet.
 [Guzzolene (under construction)](https://www.guzzolene.com "Guzzolene")

-The end (for now...)